 The purpose of this report is to seek approval to release a draft Development Plan for English Park for public consultation.
-The development plan was circulated to the Committee with the agenda for the Annual Plan.
-Councillors are requested to bring their copy of the plan to the meeting.
+The development plan was circulated to Councillors with the agenda for Committee's the Annual Plan meeting.

 INTRODUCTION

 English Park is situated in St Albans, bounded by Cranford Street, Sheppard Place and Trafalgar Streets.